 9.6 The aim of the Central Development Area is to enable the city council to direct, optimise and encourage investment whilst managing development appropriately within a local context.
-High quality design will be used to help create certainty and developer confidence whilst maximising development on brownfield land.
+High quality design will be used to help create certainty and developer confidence.